google/WebFundamentals/src/content/en/ilt/pwa/live-data-in-the-service-worker.md

-Some developers have run into issues with Safari 10's IndexedDB implementation.
+Note: Some developers have run into issues with Safari 10's IndexedDB implementation.
 Test your app to make sure it works on your target browser.
 File browser bugs with your browser's vendor so that browser implementors and library maintainers can investigate.